Course planning pitfalls

 4. Not proofreading for embarrassing errors

 You are asking potential students to entrust you with their education.
 So, how totally and completely embarrassing would it be to have spelling or grammar errors in your online content?
-Even a single error could put into question your credibility — not only did you make a mistake, but you didn’t take the time to proofread it.
+Even one small mistake can make people doubt your credibility because it shows that you made an error and didn’t take the time to check your work carefully.
 The biggest error you can make to destroy your credibility is to plagiarize materials, so use special tools to ensure you’re not doing this.

 Keeping your content professional looking and sounding is also vital, so leave the overused bold letters, capitalization, and out-of-control exclamations for your personal social media postings.